OpenFodder/openfodder/README.md

 ###### Cannon Fodder 2

-Not officially supported and is not currently on the road map.
+Not officially supported.
-While the game can start it has no music or sound support, and a number of sprites are not implemented.
+While the game can start and is playable, it has no music or sound support and some graphics will be missing and/or wrong.

 #### Original Engine Bugs